 Surgery is one of the main treatments for mouth and oropharyngeal cancer.
 You might also have surgery to relieve symptoms, such as difficulty eating.

-There are different types of surgery for mouth and oropharyngeal cancer.
 The type of surgery you have depends on the size and location of your cancer.

 When the surgeon removes a large area of tissue, they rebuild (reconstruct) the area.
-Find out about this type of surgery.

 Cancers of the mouth and oropharynx can sometimes block a part of your throat, which may affect your breathing and eating.
 Find out how surgery can help.